-I think one of the things that made the biggest impression on me as a nine year old was John F. Kennedy’s grave at Arlington.
+For some reason, one of the the things that made the biggest impression on me as a nine year old was John F. Kennedy’s grave at Arlington.
 I thought it was cool that there was a lit torch coming out of the headstone.
 My Mom told me that was the Eternal Flame.

 “You mean…it NEVER goes out?”
 I asked, awed.

-As I was reading the instructions in Leviticus 6 about the altar, I was struck with how much work it must have taken to maintain an eternal flame in front of the Tabernacle.
+For all the work it takes for modern engineers to ensure a flame is always burning, think of how much more work it took for the Levites to keep the altar fire burning as described in Leviticus 6.
 This was not like switching out propane tanks.
 Wood had to be gathered and cut.
 It had to be a roaring fire so the sacrifice would burn completely.
 The ashes had to be disposed of some distance outside the camp.
 No wonder it took an entire tribe to maintain the offerings and feasts!

 We aren’t given an explanation in Scripture for why the altar fire had to be kept burning continually, so as Tara-Leigh often says, we have to hold any of these interpretations with an open hand.
 But I think there are some beautiful truths throughout Scripture about the permanence of God, and all of them can be symbolized in the altar fire’s eternal flame.

 Continual Access.
-There’s not a window of time in which we can confess sin or repent.
+There’s not a window of time set aside on God’s schedule for confession and repentance.
 The fire is always burning.
 God says, through the apostle Paul, “In a favorable time I listened to you, and in a day of salvation I have helped you.”
 Behold, now is the favorable time; behold, now is the day of salvation!”
 (2 Corinthains 6:2)

 Continual Dependance.
 1 Thessalonians 5:17 commands us to “rejoice always, pray without ceasing.”